New Jersey DWI Attorney John Menzel

 Still, if you’re considering this option, you should carefully weigh the potential savings in fines against the monthly costs of the interlock device, keeping in mind that most DWI cases extend over six months or longer.
 Don’t hesitate to reach out to an experienced DWI attorney for a case evaluation to ensure you’re making the right decision for you.

-How Does The February 2024 DWI Legislation Impact CDL Holders Convicted Of DUI In New Jersey?
+How Does the February 2024 DWI Legislation Impact CDL Holders Convicted of DUI in New Jersey?

-If charged with DWI while driving your personal vehicle in New Jersey with a CDL license, you’ll face a six-month suspension of your driving privilege.
-Additionally, under current regulations, first-time offenders risk losing their CDL endorsement for one to three years, with hazardous material endorsement holders facing the longer end of that spectrum.
+Commercial Driver’s License (CDL) holders face significant consequences if they receive a DWI charge–even while driving their personal vehicle.
+Under current regulations, first offenders risk losing their CDL endorsement for one to three years, with hazardous material endorsement holders facing the longer end of that spectrum.

 If you’re ready to get started, our firm would be happy to speak with you.
 For more information on DUI Law In New Jersey, an initial consultation is your next best step.
 Get the answers you need by calling (732) 218-9090 today.